 SHOULD I DELAY PURSUING MY APPEAL IN COURT, OR TAKING OTHER LEGAL ACTION, UNTIL MY REQUEST FOR INVESTIGATION IS DETERMINED?

 No. You must proceed with whatever legal remedy is available to you within the court system to correct any judicial errors you believe were committed in your case.
-Your Request for Investigation is a matter totally separate from your litigation.
+Your Request for Investigation is a matter totally separate from your litigation and filing a Request for Investigation with the Commission does not stop or delay the running of any applicable time period as to filing an appeal.
 As time limits or other restrictions may apply, the Commission advises that you promptly consult an attorney regarding appellate options.

 HOW DO I RAISE A CONCERN REGARDING THE CONDUCT OF A STATE COURT EMPLOYEE WHO IS NOT A JUDGE, MAGISTRATE, OR REFEREE?